Docs

 VirtualSpace AppSec Documentation

 A complete reference for installing, operating, and navigating VirtualSpace AppSec.
-A fully local, license-based static analysis tool with a built-in AI engine for compiled Windows binaries that catches buffer overflows, injection flaws, weak cryptography, hardcoded secrets, and PE-level structural issues before they ship to production.
+A fully local, license-based static analysis tool with a built-in AI-assisted engine for source projects.
+Helps identify buffer overflows, injection flaws, weak cryptography, hardcoded secrets, SSRF, and supply chain risks before they ship to production.

 What is VirtualSpace AppSec

 The application runs as a native desktop window with a full graphical interface.
 Everything runs locally on your machine, including the AI engine.
 The installer ships with a purpose-built language model that is trained exclusively for security analysis.
 It is not a general-purpose AI and does not require high-end hardware to run.
-No source code, binary data, scan results, or code snippets are ever transmitted to any external server.
-License validation is the only network call the application makes, and it carries nothing more than a hashed machine fingerprint.
+No source code, scan results, or code snippets are ever transmitted to any external server.
+License validation is the only network call the application makes, and it carries a hashed machine fingerprint and your license key.

 Key capabilities